 6. The government will likely target businesses disproportionately

 A wild animal will kick and make noise when cornered.
 Similarly, the government is now in a tight spot, and we are confident the fight instinct will kick in soon.
 What is likely to happen when this time comes?
 The IRS is likely to target businesses because their cash flow is more considerable than individuals’.
 If enforcement agents increase daily engagements, businesses are the natural first target.

 Still on the analogy of a trapped wild animal, the government’s fight instinct often leaves many individuals and businesses less pleased.
 We say this with all due respect to the government agents who wake up early and retire late to ensure the government is functioning as it should.
 However, as advocates for financial freedom and peace of mind for individuals and businesses, we must also make it our business to protect whoever might fall victim to a few rogue agents.

 Some of our clients have frequently suffered the fate of encountering the bad-faith agents, and we’ve always been more than ready to help.
 But unfortunately, as long as tax enforcement agents lack the incentive to fight fair, taxpayers will always be at the mercy of a few “bad apples”.

-8. Have an in-depth understanding of the workings of the tax enforcement system
+8. Have an in-depth understanding of the workings of taxes and the tax enforcement system

 Your cash flow will always be at risk if the government needs money to fund its ever-growing budget.
 Perhaps your tax situation has always been smooth, and you could be thinking that you’ll never suffer unnecessary tax liability because you’re playing by the rules.
 Unfortunately, this does not make the tax enforcement system fair to everyone else.
 In fact, the reality is that many individuals and businesses find themselves with thousands of dollars in tax debt every year, some of them because of mistakes and others because of inadequate information.
 This is the nature of the system.